Who We Are

 Where is ATTRA located?

-The National Center for Appropriate Technology is headquartered in Butte, Montana, and has regional offices in:
+The National Center for Appropriate Technology is headquartered in Butte, Montana, and has five regional offices.

 Work for the project takes place at all five locations and is staffed by NCAT agricultural specialists with diverse backgrounds in livestock, horticulture, soils, organic farming, integrated pest management, farm energy, and other sustainable agriculture specialties.

 How can I contact ATTRA?